 13 and lead us not into temptation, but deliver us from evil.

-These two Gospels give us the two versions.
-The longer one is found in Matthew and the shorter one in Luke.
 This, however, doesn’t mean that the message is different, the message is still the same in both Gospels.
 Both have the first three petitions addressing The Lord God and the last four petitions relating to our human needs.

 The Lord’s prayer is used by most Christian churches with few variations like the inclusion of the doxology, which is the last part of the prayer; “For yours is the Kingdom and the power, and the glory, forever and ever.
 Amen.”